 OpenTofu is a community-driven, open-source IaC tool that allows users to define and provision infrastructure across multiple cloud providers and platforms using declarative configuration files.

-It emerged as a fork of Terraform following HashiCorp’s licensing change in 2023, and is now maintained under the Linux Foundation with a strong commitment to remaining open source.
+It emerged as a fork of Terraform following HashiCorp’s licensing change in 2023, is hosted by the Linux Foundation, and was accepted as a CNCF sandbox project in April 2025, with a strong commitment to remaining open source.

 In contrast to configuration-focused tools like Puppet, OpenTofu is purpose-built for infrastructure provisioning.
 It enables users to describe the desired state of infrastructure and automates the creation, update, and deletion of resources to match that state.